 To determine the appropriateness of endodontic therapy, Dr. Dino Dee examines and x-rays the tooth.
 He then administers a local anesthesia and drills a hole into the tooth chamber.
 Using a series of small files, he removes the diseased pulp and other debris, applies an antimicrobial medication and seals the chamber.
 The sealant is a rubbery substance called gutta-percha.
 Then, Dr. Dee proceeds to the other root canals if necessary and finishes the job with a temporary filling or cap.

 The Honoluludentist takes an impression of the refurbished tooth and sends it to a dental lab for fabrication of a dental crown to cover and support the remaining tooth structure.
 Both the initial root canal appointment and the crowning procedure take about one hour each, dispelling the myth that endodontic therapy involves an extended period of time.
 Most root canal procedures are successful, and restored teeth last for many years.
-Endodontic therapy a great way to retain all the benefits of natural tooth structure.
+Endodontic therapy is a great way to retain all the benefits of natural tooth structure.